-The utility has invested substantially in the expansion of its network and currently provides treated water to 100% and sewage collection to 64.5% of the urban population in its concession areas.
+The utility has invested substantially in the expansion of its network and currently provides treated water to 100% and sewage collection to approximately 66% of the urban population in its concession areas.
 The company aims at increasing sewage collection and treatment in the near future.
-Sanepar is regarded as an efficient water utility when compared to local peers, having managed to control costs and maintain productivity.
+Sanepar is an efficient water utility when compared to local peers, having managed to control costs and maintain productivity.

-While only about 51% of the Brazilian urban population have access to sewage collection, of which just 35% is treated before disposal, Sanepar is treating about 99.5% of the collected sewage in its concession areas.
-Nevertheless, the company's overall efficiency indicators still compare quite unfavorably with international peers, particularly in regard to water losses of around 32% as of June 30, 2014.
+While only about 51% of the Brazilian urban population has access to sewage collection, of which just 35% is treated before disposal, Sanepar is treating about 99.9% of the collected sewage in its concession areas.
+Nevertheless, the company's overall efficiency indicators still compare unfavorably with international peers, particularly in regard to water losses of around 32% as of June 30, 2015.